Brian Donnelly (New Zealand politician): Member of Parliament

-Donnelly has been regarded as a social liberal within his caucus, and voted for civil unions in New Zealand as well as Sue Bradford's member's bill to remove the provision allowing parents to use reasonable force in correcting their children.
+Donnelly was regarded as a social liberal within his caucus.
+He voted for legislation enabling civil unions in New Zealand and Sue Bradford's member's bill to remove the provision allowing parents to use reasonable force in correcting their children.
 In retaliation, current New Zealand First President Dail Jones threatened demotion of the long-serving List MP, as well as fellow repeal supporter Doug Woolerton.
-Donnelly was widely respected by Members from other political parties.
+Donnelly was widely respected by members from other political parties and was considered a potential successor to New Zealand First leader Winston Peters.